 Graduate students are asked to submit an electronic copy of their thesis through ProQuest ETD.

-1. Visit the ProQuest ETD Administrator directly or through the Library's homepage.
+1. Visit the ProQuest ETD Administrator SSU account page directly or at https://etdadmin.com.

-3. Create a new student account by providing your Savannah State email address and other identifying information.
-Select a Username and password and click "Create".
+3. Create a new student account by providing your permanent (not student) email address and other identifying information.
+This email becomes your user name.
+Select a password and click "Create".

-4. Check your Savannah State email to confirm your account.
+4. Check your email to confirm your account.

 (Click on image below to view screenshot)